What does it mean to welcome a diverse group of people to the Shabbat dinner table?

 To be able to demonstrate understanding, we need to have the ability to capture or name people’s experience so well that they feel they are fully known as they wish to be known and seen as they wish to be seen.
 During these workshops, we’ll surface core issues of agreement and difference on charged issues and strengthen your capacity to speak, listen and learn across disagreements.
 We’ll discuss and practice these lifelong skills that are transferable to many other contexts.
 The methodology is experiential, walking through road-tested exercises you can replicate on your own.

-We express radical hospitality, welcoming guests or graciously being welcomed, while honoring the essential value in all human beings.
+We express radical hospitality by graciously welcoming guests or being welcomed.
 In building community through the ritual of Shabbat dinner, this is one of the most important practices.

 We always strive to provide the inspiration and tools to help you experience that at all OneTable dinners.
 We also cherish the differences among everyone and seek to provide additional training to help you create even more open, diverse, and accessible Shabbat dinner experiences.